prafulla77/Discourse_Profiling/data/Readme.md

 ---
-#### Please report any errors in the dataset, such as missing annotations.
+#### Please report any errors, such as missing annotations, in the dataset.
 ---